eblohm/fitbit-goal-rings/README.md

 # Future Updates

-These are just some ideas I've got to add to the watch face
+These are just some ideas I've come up with that I might add to the watch face at some point

  * Heart Rate
  * Rings that change color when you hit each goal